atsaloli/cicd/gitlab-ci/01-setting-up-ci/22-registering-our-first-runner.md

 ![unstuck](img/unstuck.png)

-Select the "Passed" icon:
+Select the "Passed" icon to see pipeline detail:

 ![passed](img/passed_icon.png)

-This will expose the detail of the pipeline:
+Now we see the stages of the pipeline and the jobs in each stage:

 ![pipeline view](img/pipeline_view.png)